-Dmitry V. Shlapentokh is Associate Professor at Indiana University(South Bend), Department of History.
-Professor Shlapentokh has published a large body of work that spans journals, books, and media; among them, The Role of Small States in the Post-Cold War Era: the Case of Belarus.
-Strategic Studies Institute, US Army War College, "Chechen Conflict Viewed Through the Prism of National Bolshevism" in Conflict and Peace in Eurasia, and "Israel and the United States: A New Trend," New Zealand International Review.
+Professor Shlapentokh has published a large body of work that spans journals, books, and media including The Role of Small States in the Post-Cold War Era: the Case of Belarus.
+Strategic Studies Institute, US Army War College (monograph), Chechen Conflict Viewed Through the Prism of National Bolshevism''in Conflict and Peace in Eurasia (book chapter), and "Israel and the United States: A New Trend," New Zealand International Review (article).